NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 #### requireLicenseAcceptance
 A Boolean value specifying whether the client must prompt the consumer to accept the package license before installing the package.
 #### developmentDependency
 *(2.8+)* A Boolean value specifying whether the package is be marked as a development-only-dependency, which prevents the package from being included as a dependency in other packages.
+With PackageReference (NuGet 4.8+), this flag also means that it will exclude compile-time assets from compilation.
+See [DevelopmentDependency support for PackageReference](https://github.com/NuGet/Home/wiki/DevelopmentDependency-support-for-PackageReference)
 #### summary
 A short description of the package for UI display.
 If omitted, a truncated version of `description` is used.
 #### releaseNotes